There are times when we desperately need a helping hand or are concerned for a loved one or friend

-At Heart Reach we know what that is like... so we have compiled some very special places that we have discovered at our most difficult times They all come highly recommended Hope they help you x
+At Heart Reach we know what that is like to need support and help... so this list includes places that we have discoveredat our most difficult times They all come highly recommended Hope they help you x

 DIAL This is a brilliant website for help with filling in Benefits Forms and giving you information about what the assessors are looking for in your written statements.
 Highly recommend you read this.
 Disability Information and Advice Line (DIAL) services are run for and by disabled people.
 Every year, DIALs support around half a million disabled people.
 DIAL information and advice services are based throughout England and Wales.
 They provide information and advice to disabled people and others on all aspects of living with disability, such as welfare benefits, community care, equipment, independent living, mobility and transport, discrimination, holidays, and much more.